-- our reorganization from a New York limited liability company to a Delaware corporation, which will occur prior to the effectiveness of the registratic statement of which this prospectus is a part, the concurrent exchange of all outstanding value appreciation rights for an equivalent number of options purchase shares of common stock and the exchange of all outstanding membership interests, including any interests that will vest upon th Reorganization, for shares of common stock, each as more fully described under "Reorganization"; - a final cash distribution to the LLC members constituting approximately all of the cash generated from the LLC's operations since the last distribution to the LLC members and any other cash and cash equivalents on hand at the time of the distribution, other than any amounts received under the ter loan facility, as described below, which will take place immediately prior to the Reorganization, as more fully described under "Reorganization"; - no exercise of value appreciation rights outstanding as of September 25, 2012; - no exercise by the underwriters of their option to purchase additional shares of our common stock; and - that our amended and restated certificate of incorporation, which we will file in connection with the completion of this offering, is in effect.
+• our reorganization from a New York limited liability company to a Delaware corporation, which occurred on October 5, 2012, the concurrent exchange of all outstanding value appreciation rights for an equivalent number of options to purchase shares of common stock and the exchange of all outstanding membership interests, including any interests that will vest upon the Reorganization, for shares of common stock, each as more full described under "Reorganization";

+- a final cash distribution to the LLC members constituting approximately all of the cash generated from the LLC's operations since the last distribution to the LLC members and any other cash and cash equivalents on hand at the time of the distribution, other than any amounts received under the ter loan facility, in the aggregate amount of \$11.8 million, which took place on October 4, 2012, as more fully described under "Reorganization"; - no exercise of options outstanding as of October 9, 2012; - no exercise by the underwriters of their option to purchase additional shares of our common stock; and - that our amended and restated certificate of incorporation, which we will file in connection with the completion of this offering, is in effect.

-As discussed in greater detail under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resource -Financing Transactions" below, we recently entered into a term loan facility.
+As discussed in greater detail under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resource-Financing Transactions" below, we recently entered into a term loan facility.
 Following the final distribution to members described above, the borrowings from the term loan facility will be used to fund the short-term capital needs of our operations until we generate additional cash flow from operations following this offering.